goliatone/go-cms/README.md

 Troubleshooting tips:

-- `static: static command handlers not configured` &mdash; ensure the generator feature is enabled and that the static command constructors receive the generator service (the provided CLI already injects it); use the adapter submodule only when you need registry/dispatcher/cron wiring.
+- `static: static command handlers not configured`: ensure the generator feature is enabled and that the static command constructors receive the generator service (the provided CLI already injects it); use the adapter submodule only when you need registry/dispatcher/cron wiring.
-- `static: static sitemap handler not configured` &mdash; enable `Config.Generator.GenerateSitemap` or provide `--output` / `--base-url`.
+- `static: static sitemap handler not configured`: enable `Config.Generator.GenerateSitemap` or provide `--output` / `--base-url`.
-- Missing telemetry &mdash; attach a `ResultCallback` that logs or forwards metrics.
+- Missing telemetry: attach a `ResultCallback` that logs or forwards metrics.
-- Commands timing out or missing log fields &mdash; pass a deadline in the context you supply to `Execute` or use the per-command timeout options (for example, `staticcmd.BuildSiteWithTimeout`); inject a logger provider with `di.WithLoggerProvider` so commands include `operation` and domain identifiers in logs.
+- Commands timing out or missing log fields: pass a deadline in the context you supply to `Execute` or use the per command timeout options (for example, `staticcmd.BuildSiteWithTimeout`); inject a logger provider with `di.WithLoggerProvider` so commands include `operation` and domain identifiers in logs.
-- Custom storage integration &mdash; set `bootstrap.Options.Storage` to an implementation of `interfaces.StorageProvider`.
+- Custom storage integration: set `bootstrap.Options.Storage` to an implementation of `interfaces.StorageProvider`.

 ## Markdown Import & Sync